COVID-19 pandemic in Illinois: State government response

-Services offered by the state government have also been affected.
+Services offered by the state government were also affected.
 Illinois Secretary of State Jesse White announced that all driver services facilities throughout the state would be closed from March 17 through March 31.
-White's office stated that expiration dates will be extended by 30 days through an emergency rule, this includes for driver's licenses, identification cards, vehicle registrations, document filings and other transactions.
+White's office stated that expiration dates would be extended by 30 days through an emergency rule, including those for driver's licenses, identification cards, vehicle registrations, document filings and other transactions.
 The Illinois Department of Natural Resources announced that all state sites, which include state parks, fish and wildlife areas, recreational areas, and historic sites would be closed until further notice.
 This also included the Illinois State Museum and its branches which include the Research and Collections Center, Dickson Mounds Museum in Lewistown and the Lockport Gallery in Lockport.
-On March 27, the Illinois Secretary of State, Jesse White announced that notaries public are granted the authority to perform remote, online notarizations during the COVID-19 pandemic via an executive order, Executive Order in Response to COVID-19 (COVID-19 Executive Order No. 12).
-This authority is temporary and is set to expire when the state disaster proclamation is removed.
+On March 27, the Illinois Secretary of State, Jesse White announced that notaries public were granted the authority to perform remote, online notarizations during the COVID-19 pandemic via an executive order.
+This authority was temporary and set to expire when the state disaster proclamation was removed.

-These changes have been accompanied by public policy responses from the state government.
-On March 25, the Illinois tax filling deadline was extended from April 15 to July 15.
-This was announced by Governor Pritzker during the daily coronavirus press conference along with a bulletin release from the Illinois Department of Revenue.
-Gov. Pritzker also announced that three new emergency assistance programs that allow for small businesses to have access more than $90 million in aid.
-These programs are available through the Illinois Department of Commerce and Economic Opportunity (DCEO).
+These changes were accompanied by public policy responses from the state government.
+On March 25, Governor Pritzker announced the Illinois tax filling deadline was being extended from April 15 to July 15 by the Illinois Department of Revenue.
+Pritzker also announced three new emergency assistance programs that allow for small businesses to have access more than $90 million in aid.
+These programs were available through the Illinois Department of Commerce and Economic Opportunity (DCEO).

-The state government has also coordinated a public health response.
-The State of Illinois is working with U.S. Department of Health and Human Services and the private companies of Wal-Mart and Walgreens to provide testing sites in the hardest-hit communities within the state.
+The state government also coordinated a public health response.
+The State of Illinois worked with U.S. Department of Health and Human Services and the private companies of Wal-Mart and Walgreens to provide testing sites in the hardest-hit communities within the state.
 In a March 22 interview on CNN's State of the Union, Governor Pritzker compared the federal government's procurement of essential medical supplies to the "Wild West".
 "We're competing against [other states], we're competing against other countries," Pritzker said.
 When asked about protective masks for medical workers, FEMA Director Peter Gaynor could not give any specific answers.
 On March 31, a CMAS Severe (emergency alert) notification was issued to smartphones in Illinois and neighboring states with the message: "State needs licensed healthcare workers to sign-up at IllinoisHelps.net to fight COVID-19."
 The message was initiated by Illinois Healthcare Professional Emergency Volunteer Program, a state-run emergency response organization.

+Five years later, Pritzker said that Trump had demanded that Pritzker's office "praise him on the Sunday talk shows" in exchange for "life-saving equipment".
+"That is literally a deal that he put in front of me."
+Pritzker said he agreed to do this to "save lives" as "hospitals were filling up."
+Trump, however, "never delivered" on his end of the deal, according to Pritzker.